Luxury England and Scotland travel: castles, gardens, and the UK beyond London

 Photo©: Kilchurn Castle.
 Swen Stroop, Getty Images

-2. Abbotsford House
+2. Abbotsford House and Lochcarron of Scotland

 Extraordinary home of writer Sir Walter Scott sitting on the banks of the River Tweed in the glorious Scottish Borders.